 No. There are different options of weights and types of rooflight available that will all be safe, but if the roof might already be fragile, especially in the case of fibre cement sheeting, the classification of the rooflight can be regarded as no better or safer than the worst part of the roof.

-This would depend upon the scale of the work, the cost involved and the expected pay back period.
-In many cases, some improvement to the thermal performance can be quite simple and straightforward and be of benefit the building anyway.
+Dependent upon the scale of the work, the cost involved and the expected payback period.
+In many cases, some improvement to the thermal performance can be quite simple, straightforward and cost effective to be of benefit the building anyway.